 Facendon Avenue is a short by Writer/Director David Toms.
-The film has been selected by The Green Bay Film Festival for their 2015 line up and was supported by The Kevin Spacey Foundation.
+The film was selected by The Green Bay Film Festival for their 2015 line up and was supported by The Kevin Spacey Foundation.

 When best selling author Warren Harley finishes a book singing for his latest work, Facendon Avenue, he expects a quiet night.
 That plan is thwarted though, by the appearance of one of his books down-trodden characters, who is looking for answers following the death of his lover.

 You can see a teaser of the film here: https://www.youtube.com/watch?v=2Qz83Tf9bEg

 Part of the Official Selection for the 2014 Pasadena International Film Festival and nominated for best short film at the festival, "The Objects" is a surrealist short film about a group of wealthy men that have become infatuated with the acquisition of rare and impossible objects.